xebialabs-community/xlr-tosca-plugin-v2/README.md

 # TO DO #

-* Convert polling interval and timeout values to seconds.
-Convert to milliseconds before calling the TOSCA server.
 * Implement 'Consider Exec Result' functionality in execute_test.py.
 The client library implements this in main.java which we are not calling.
-* Update this file with the supported TOSCA version numbers (under Requirements)